BMorearty/whiny_validation/README.md

 The gem uses debug-level logging, so any Rails environment with debug-level logging will include the whiny validation messages.

+But if you're using Bundler, I recommend you put the `gem 'whiny_validation'` statement inside
+`group :development, :test do`.
+Then it will only be loaded into development and test.

 ## Contributing

 1. Fork it